codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship landingpage](../../../screenshots/codeship-landingpage.png)

-Let's sign in with GitHub:
+Let's sign in to the Codeship with GitHub:

 ![GitHub OAuth](../screenshots/oauth.png)

-Codeship needs access to our GitHub repositories to be able to set them up.
+The Codeship needs access to our GitHub repositories to be able to set them up.
 Let's allow access.

 We're back at the Codeship.
-Now let's create our project.
+Now let's create our first project.

 ![Codeship welcome screen](../../../screenshots/codeship-welcome.png)

-We select GitHub as our repository provider.
+I select GitHub as our repository provider.

 ![Repo provider selection GitHub](../screenshots/repo-provider-selection.png)